 Diagonally.
 Truth be told, flooring experts rarely go for diagonal sanding.
 It is a very aggressive way to strip a floor and often leaves cross-grain scratches.
 It is a method used for very uneven or dirty floors which need an extra force applied.
 However, parquets are different.
 As we already said, no matter what you do, you cannot follow the grain of both sides of parquet blocks.
 The idea with diagonal sanding is that you simply shouldn’t attempt to.
 You can strip the surface straight and across when doing rough and medium runs but when it comes to fine sanding – diagonal all the way!
 Sanding at least once in each diagonal will allow all the blocks to receiving the same treatment.
 All of them will be stripped once opposite and once by following the grain.
 This is the method our company uses and we consider it better than the ‘straight and across’ alternative.

 When it Comes to Fine Sanding and Buffing

 There are pieces of equipment created for specific purposes.
 Products like the Lagler Trio and the Bona FlexiSand are machines mostly used for buffing.
-Their design makes them unsuitable for rough sanding due to the fact that the floor must be well levelled in order to use them.
+Their design makes them unsuitable for rough sanding because the floor must be well levelled to use them.
 However, if the floor is relatively even, this equipment can help smooth the surface of the parquet to a very high standard with little effort.
 If you wonder, if our company uses those – Yes, we do!

 Regardless of how you decide to proceed with the restoration of your wooden floor, you better keep in mind just one thing.
 You should always know what you are going to do and how to do it.
 Plan ahead.
 If you have any difficulties our team will be glad to assist you.